thymeless.

 we should focus on health, not only on curing disease when it is already there.

-hope for traditional herbal medicine and modern medicine to work together <3:
+hope for traditional natural medicine and modern medicine to work together <3:

 Sadly, there has been an increasing cleft between two sides in society for a long time: traditional intuitional spiritual natural medicine versus modernized scientific rational medicine. throughout history the two have always been rivalling against each other. actually, the goal would be to leave space for and respect both and combine them in harmony to heal people.